Edgar Jung: Works

 The Rule of the Inferiour: Its Disintegration and Removal Through a New Reich is his major political treatise which was originally published in 1930 as Die Herrschaft der Minderwertigen, ihr Zerfall und ihre Ablösung durch ein neues Reich ("Inferiour" is an obsolete spelling of "Inferior").
 The translator, Alexander Jacob, produced the first and only English edition in 1995 with a large introduction and notes, sold in two volumes; the first volume being 428 pages and the second 396 pages.

 Jung expressed his views in a condensed form in his book An der Schwelle einer neuen Zeit (On the Threshold of a New Era).
 In its 21 chapters, Jung covered various topics, including the family, the economy, and demographic policy.
 A translation of the book by Victor Van Brandt was published by the far-right publisher Imperium Press in 2023.

-In Sinndeutung der deutschen Revolution (1933), written less than year before he was murdered, Jung declared that "violence is an element of life" and that "a nation that has become incapable of employing violence must be suspected of biological decline".
+In Sinndeutung der deutschen Revolution (1933), Jung declared that "violence is an element of life" and that "a nation that has become incapable of employing violence must be suspected of biological decline".
 A translation, also by Alexander Jacob, was published by Arktos Media in 2022.